Two subjects, one degree

 There are two ways to combine the subjects in your degree:

-- Joint - study two subjects equally (each year, study three modules from each subject)
+- Joint - study two subjects equally.
+Study 60 credits (usually three modules) from each subject each year

 - Major-Minor - After stage 1 you can choose to specialise (major) in one subject.
-This would mean that in stages 2 and 3 you’ll study 80 credits (usually four modules) from your major subject, and minor with the remaining module(s) from your second chosen subject.
+This would mean that in stages 2 and 3 you’ll study 80 credits (usually four modules) from your major subject, and minor with the remaining module(s) from your second chosen subject (40 credits).